 Sister Heidi Kumar (f)

-Hayley Darlington (f) - Health Care Assistant
+Su Briggs (f) - Health Care Assistant

-Augusta - Practice Secretary
+Augusta - Secretary

 At times your GP or Nurse may need to examine you to make a diagnosis and you may wish to have another person present to put you at ease.
 This third person is called a chaperone.
 All of our staff are fully trained as chaperones and can be present during your examination.
 All staff adhere to a strict confidentiality policy.